 What to Pack for the Fall Hiking Spree

-Other than the Spring Hollow Trail where you could get your feet wet, regular tennis shoes, athletic shorts or pants, and an exercise shirt should be just fine for your hike.
-For the Spring Hollow Trail, perhaps pack some waterproof hiking boots.
+As for what to wear, regular tennis shoes, athletic shorts or pants, and an exercise shirt should be just fine for your hike, unless the weather is wet.
+If it’s raining (or if it has recently rained), you’ll probably want to add a raincoat and perhaps some waterproof hiking boots.

 Why Participate in the Fall Hiking Spree?